KStockton/Trapper-Keeper/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You will also need to run the back ender server, found at: https://github.com/KStockton/api-trapper-keeper
+You will also need to run the back end server, found at: https://github.com/KStockton/api-trapper-keeper